• Tell your family and friends about your engagement.

 • Start putting a together a scrapbook of ideas for your wedding.

 • Attend any local bridal fairs to get ideas and see what local suppliers offer

-• Choose you bridal party (bridesmaids, flowergirls, best man, ushers)
+• Choose you bridal party (bridesmaids, flowergirls, page boys, best man/woman, ushers)

 • Take out wedding insurance to cover for cancellations, suppliers going into liquidation, damage to wedding attire etc.